 Your reaction isn’t weakness, and it isn’t “too much.”
 It’s your whole system trying to make sense of something that defies sense.

-Many parents describe feeling like their life has fallen into a thousand pieces.
+Many parents describe feeling as though their lives have fallen into a thousand pieces.
 That image is accurate — your brain is trying to reorganize a reality it never expected.
+When estrangement happens, the mind scrambles to make sense of something that does not fit the world you knew.

 You may notice: